 In The Trust’s latest advocacy investment, we are supporting the work of organizing people in communities experiencing the most inequities, and building policy infrastructure with and between grassroots* and grasstops** organizations.
 Over time, we anticipate supporting the building and bridging of relationships and power between grassroots and grasstops organizations, along with communities we work with through the Community Partnerships strategy.
-The timeline for the RFA for this advocacy investment is still being built out, and we will inform the philanthropic and nonprofit communities of the application process in the weeks to come.

 *Grassroots organizations are led by people closest to the issues.
 They develop programs and policies by and with their communities.

 ** Grasstops organizations work directly with policy and decision makers to change local, regional or state policy.